ludios/unbook/README.md

 *	Some ebooks, mostly those with a large number of images, become too large when converted.
 These may just be unsuitable for conversion to a single HTML file.

 *	unbook does not generate "dark mode" CSS because there is no way to generate an authoritative "dark" version of a book without manual review: consider photos and diagrams; some images need to be inverted while others do not.
 Some books have more complicated use of color in tables and SVG.
-Please use Dark Reader instead (it's also <a href="https://darkreader.org/blog/mobile/">available for iOS Safari and Kiwi Browser on Android</a>).
+Please use Dark Reader instead (on mobile, it's <a href="https://darkreader.org/blog/mobile/">available on iOS for Safari, and on Android for Firefox and Kiwi Browser</a>).

 	To invert all images on a page, use this bookmarklet: